sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Create a new ACL Table Type

-- Create an ACL Table utilizing this ACL Table Type

-- Create 2 new forwarding rules on ACL Table
+- Use GCU to create 2 new forwarding rules on ACL Table

+- Use GCU to create drop rule with lower priority on ACL Table

-- Replace the IP addresses in both forwarding rules
+- Use GCU to replace the IP addresses in both forwarding rules

 - Verify that all operations were successful

 - Verify that the results of "show acl rule | grep {rule_name}" matches expected output for both rules

+- Verify that packets with IPs matching original forwarding rules are dropped

+- Verify that packets with IPs matching replacement rules are forwarded

 ### Test Case # 6 - Replace the IP Address of a non-existent ACL Rule